ProblemSolvingClub/psc-website/_posts/2022-2-23-ResumeWorkshop.md

 contestPoster: /img/resume-2022.png
 infoBtnLink:
 signupBtnLink: https://ucalgary.zoom.us/j/95857409278?pwd=d2ZkemFlUlRURERxTzZkaFYwMkV6UT09
 text: Happy reading week!
-The competitive programming club is hosting a resume workshop featuring a senior software engineer at Synopsis, Matthew Dumont, next Friday from 5-7 pm.
+The competitive programming club is hosting a resume workshop featuring a senior software engineer at Synopsis, Matthew Dumont, today from 5-7 pm.
 This means there is no lecture this week.
 If you are still itching to solve problems the resume workshop will host 2 bug hunts where the winner can earn a chance to get their resume reviewed by Matthew and the director of software engineering at Synopsis, Tyler Sims, who will also be joining us for Q&A and networking.
 ---

 <div class="card post-dec">